 Extract of Annual Return

-Pursuant to Section 92(3) of the Companies Act 2013 (the Act) and rule12(1) of the Companies (Management and Administration) Rules 2014 extract of annual return isAnnexed as Annexure I.
+Pursuant to Section 92(3) of the Companies Act 2013 (the Act') and rule 12(1) ofthe Companies (Management and Administration) Rules 2014 extract of annual return isAnnexed as Annexure I.

 Subsidiary Associate and Joint Ventures Companies

-The total number of subsidiaries as on March 31 2016 is 4.
-There are no associate orJoint Venture Companies within the meaning of Section 2(6) of theCompanies Act 2013.
+There are total 3 subsidiaries of the Company as on March 31 2022.
+There are no JointVenture as well as Associates Companies within the meaning of Section 2(6) of theCompanies Act 2013.